 Setting

-Once the epicenter of the global diamond trade, Brazil’s Serra do Espinhaço Meridional was largely abandoned by the outside world for nearly two centuries.
+Once the epicenter for the world’s diamond trade, Brazil’s Serra do Espinhaço was largely abandoned and forgotten by the outside world for nearly two centuries.

 3 UNESCO Designations